coveooss/gotemplate/docs/functions_long.md

 Returns the integer length of its argument. len(item interface{}) (int, error)

-Returns the number of actual character in a string lenc(str string) int
+Returns the number of actual character in a string. lenc(str string) int

 Returns the natural logarithm and sign (-1 or +1) of Gamma(x).